At a Glance

 (410) 962-4290 ext.
 250

 The Fort McHenry National Monument and Historic Shrine, administered by the National Park Service, commemorates the writing of the Star Spangled Banner by Francis Scott Key during the War of 1812.
-The Fort is located on a tip of land at the junction of the Baltimore Harbor and the Patapsco River.
-The strategic location of the fort allowed the U.S. forces to successfully withstand a sustained siege by the British Navy in September of 1814; the words of the Star Spangled Banner immortalize the victory.
-The grounds include the historic star-shaped fort and surrounding areas totaling 43 acres.
-The Fort’s Sea Wall Trail circles the outer edge of the grounds.
+The Fort is located on a tip of land at the junction of the Baltimore Harbor and the Middle Branch of the Patapsco River.
+The strategic location of the Fort allowed the U.S. forces to successfully withstand a sustained siege by the British Navy in September of 1814; the words of the Star Spangled Banner immortalize the victory.
+The grounds include the historic star-shaped fort and surrounding areas, totaling 43 acres.

-Adjacent to the Fort is a thriving urban wetlands area at the southwest corner of the grounds.
+After entering the Fort through the main gate, take the trail to the right.
+You will soon come to a spot where you have a view of a thriving urban wetlands area at the southwest corner of the grounds, adjacent to the Fort.
 The wetland, originally established as a mitigation site when the nearby Fort McHenry Tunnel was built, has been enhanced by National Park Service volunteer Jim Peters, who has added native plants and bird boxes and a butterfly garden in this area.
 The wetland is now maintained by staff and volunteers from the National Aquarium.
-You can read about the Aquarium’s work at the wetland here.
+The wetlands area is off-limits to entry by the general public, but a walk through the grounds may be included during some of the Baltimore Bird Club’s scheduled bird walks.
+Prior to entering the wetlands on such a walk, birders must complete and submit a waiver and release form to the National Aquarium.

-The Baltimore Bird Club chapter of the Maryland Ornithological Society offers regularly scheduled bird walks at the Fort McHenry wetlands, currently on the first Wednesday and the third Saturday of each month.
+The Baltimore Bird Club’s regularly scheduled bird walks at Fort McHenry are currently on the first Wednesday and the third Saturday of each month.
 The bird walks are free and open to the public; see Baltimore Bird Club for details.
+The out-of-print Birder’s Guide to Baltimore and Baltimore County, Maryland suggests

 Birdlife: